Medical Marijuana Accessibility: Where is it?

 One thing I didn’t anticipate becoming a problem was the use of medical marijuana.

 Access isn’t a problem, I live in a medical marijuana approved state.
-The actual preparation and consumption are, however.
+The problem isn’t acquiring the product, it’s the marijuana accessibility hurdle that we are nowhere near getting over.

-When you physically can’t roll your own, and the buttons on your favorite device are too difficult to manipulate, how do you get your medicine?
+When you physically can’t roll your own joint, and the buttons on your favorite device are too difficult to manipulate, how do you get your medicine?

 I’ve looked high and low for devices that could accommodate my non-functioning hands and arms, but nothing seems to exist.